 Rule 206(4)-5 also applies to certain advisers exempt from registration with the SEC due to their reliance on the private adviser exemption provided by Section 203(b)(3) of the Investment Advisers Act of 1940.

 Ultimately, an individual's activities, rather than title, will determine whether the SEC considers that individual a covered associate.

 Pay-to-Play Rule Requirements

 In simplest overall terms, Rule 206(4)-5 restricts advisors, firm executives, or firm employees from:

 - Advising a government entity for two years after they make a contribution to an elected official or candidate for office if that person has or might potentially have influence in the selection of investment advice for the related government entity.

-- Paying or agreeing to pay a third-party placement agent, or finder, to solicit business from a government entity on the advisor's behalf unless the third party is a registered broker-dealer or SEC-registered investment advisor, and therefore subject to the pay-to-play restriction.
+- Paying or agreeing to pay a third-party placement agent, or finder, to solicit business from a government entity on the advisor's behalf.
+This is unless the third party is a registered broker-dealer or SEC-registered investment advisor and therefore subject to the pay-to-play restriction.